-Chickasaw National Recreation Area is a unit of the National Park System lying in south-central Oklahoma.
-The accompanying map shows the regional road network, communities, and parks and reservoirs.
+Chickasaw National Recreation Area is a unit of the Park System lying in south-central Oklahoma. accompanying map shows the regional road network, communities, and parks and reservoirs.
 There are three state park/resort areas within the region of Chickasaw National Recreation Area.
 These are Arrowhead, Lake Murray, and Lake Texoma.
-All provide camping hookups optional at nominal charge, plus lodging and with range of outdoor recreational facilities. Α full restaurant opportunities and camp amenities are provided.
+All provide camping hookups optional at nominal charge, plus lodging restaurant facilities. full range of outdoor recreational Α opportunities and camp amenities are provided.
 Turner Falls, about 9 miles southwest of the recreation area, is a municipal park operated by the City of Davis for outdoor recreation and enjoyment of the natural features, supplying 200 fee campsites with another 200 overflow sites available.